fatibuulolo0/myPortfolio/src/content/blogs/post-6.md

 ## Overview

 Deploying a machine learning model is not the end of a project, its the beginning of a new set of problems.
 Once a model moves to production, the data that flow in begins to evolve.
 User demographics shift, device sensors recalibrate, seasonal patterns emerge.
 If left unmonitored, the gap between the data distribution that the model was trained on and the data distribution it now receives will silently erode its performance.
-This a phenomenon known as **data drift**.
+This a phenomenon known as **Covariate Shift**.

 This project builds a complete **MLOps monitoring system** around a trained XGBoost regression model that predicts calorie expenditure from biometric and workout data.
 The system logs every real-time user input to a SQLite database, transforms that live data to match the training scale, and computes **KL Divergence** between the live and baseline distributions for all features.
 The results are surfaced through a two-page Streamlit dashboard designed for continuous production monitoring.